-LAST WISHES – Live your Legacy Ltd is a Social Business raising profits to go back into community projects to support causes related to end of life and legacy, especially to help the Earth, for example;
+LAST WISHES – Live your Legacy is a not-for-profit community raising profits to go back into community projects to support causes related to end of life and legacy, especially to help the Earth, for example;

 • Tree planting with Ancient and Sacred Trees;